samar1tan/assembly-language-note/labs/lab3.md

-You can download debugging toolchain, including the programs mentioned above, from my Baidu netdisk:
+You can download the debugging toolchain, including the programs mentioned above, from my Baidu netdisk:
 ```
 URL：https://pan.baidu.com/s/1AB4HHXveXFZkHZJlRCpMgA
 passcode：nfyj